 So, do consider these factors when you evaluate the costs.

 Step 4: Gather All Requirements Related to LIMS Functionality

 Once all the contracts are signed, you can expect a lot of meetings with the vendor.
 In those meetings, your lab will detail its requirements for the LIMS.

-All LIMS software have “out of the box” features, so you will need to see if those features meet your requirements, as they are, or you need configuration or customization to the software to serve your purpose.
+All LIMS software has “out of the box” features, so you will need to see if those features meet your requirements, as they are, or if you need configuration or customization to the software to serve your purpose.